Kenneth10112/sad_stuff/README.md

     ```

 ## Usage
-* Users can create new polls with questions and choices.
-* Users can vote on choices in existing polls.
+* Users can make a transaction entry.
-* The application displays poll results.
+* Users can view the entry as a journal or ledger or any other financial record form.

 ## Author
 Vanessa10112